 The highest point in South Africa is Mafadi Peak, which is 3 450m above sea level.

-In Cape Town's Table Mountain South Africa boasts some of the oldest rocks on the planet, but this monolith represents only one of many mountain ranges found scattered across the country’s 9 provinces.
+Cape Town's Table Mountain boasts some of the oldest rocks on the planet, but this monolith represents only one of many mountain ranges found scattered across the country’s nine provinces.
 And with mountains come the climbers, from all corners of the globe, ready to tackle the southernmost challenges of the African continent.

-Mpumalanga province alone offers more than 500 climbing routes, courtesy of the magnificent Magaliesberg mountain range, Bronkhorstspruit and Waterval-Boven.
-Between the highveld savannah of the Witwatersrand and the African bushveld, the Magaliesberge are around 100 times older than Everest and attract climbers with some of the most picturesque cliffs and valleys in the country.
+Mpumalanga province alone offers more than 500 climbing routes, courtesy of the magnificent Magaliesberg mountain range, Bronkhorstspruit and Emgwenya (formerly Waterval Boven).
+Between the highveld savannah of the Witwatersrand and the African bushveld, the Magaliesberg mountians are around 100 times older than Everest and attract climbers with some of the most picturesque cliffs and valleys in the country.

 With its numerous mountain ranges, the Western Cape’s Cedarberg, Du Toit's Kloof and Swartberg Pass offer prime territory.
 Montagu offers prime climb time with around 400 single-pitch and multi-pitch sport routes of differing range to be found on its quality rocky crags in a spot where it hardly ever rains.